A Permit or Licence is required from the Council for any Street or House to House collections of cash, clothing or other assorted items.

-Please see our Public Register for street collections taking place in the Borough of Erewash in 2019.
+See street collections taking place in the Borough (PDF) of Erewash in 2019.

 Please be aware that those agencies carrying out Direct Debit Collections or Data Collections do not require a licence from the authority, although most charities will inform the Council of their presence in the area as a matter of good practice.
 These collections will be included on the Register where possible.

 For more information on Street Collection Permits or If you want to apply online, please go to Street Collections.

 There is no fee payable for this service.